Mom's 911 call: My son killed his baby and wife, who was also his daughter

 “His wife broke up with him over the phone yesterday. ...
 He killed his wife.
 He killed her father.
 I can’t even believe this is happening,” she told the operator.

-Steven Pladl picked up Bennett from his mother, who lives in Knightdale and had custody of the child, on Wednesday night.
-She called 911 at about 9 a.m.
+Steven Pladl picked up baby Bennett from his mother, who lives in Cary and had custody of the child, on Wednesday night.
+His mother called 911 at about 9 a.m.
 Thursday and asked police to check on the baby at 106 Earlston Court, Knightdale Police Chief Lawrence Capps said during a news conference Thursday afternoon.

 Police believe Steven Pladl killed the baby, drove through the night and fatally shot Katie Pladl and her adoptive father, 56-year-old Anthony Fusco, in New Milford, Conn.